hexbus/ppebcr-docs/README.md

 - Emulates multi-chip TI ForTI sound expansion:

-- Needs Bluetooth connected for you to be able to use, and you might hear a slight delay
+- ForTI output is sent to a Bluetooth speaker, and needs Bluetooth connected for you to be able to use, and you might hear a slight delay in the output

 ```ini
 FORTI=1  (or 2 or 3)